top of page

 The use of GAFFA style tapes is NOT ALLOWED.

-SHORTS Thai shorts or MMA style shorts are allowed.
+SHORTS Thai shorts are required.

 GROIN-GUARD for males is mandatory.
-Females is optional
+(Females is optional)

 SHIN-INSTEP protectors are also required but must not be ones with metal inserts within them.